jnbbender/Unity3D-Stuff/Emerald AI/README.md

         hitInfo.attackObject.damage.damageValue, EmeraldAI.EmeraldAISystem.TargetType.Player, transform, 400);
 }
 ```

 Simply change
 `hitInfo.targetCollider.gameObject.GetComponent<EmeraldAI.EmeraldAISystem>()` to
 `hitInfo.targetCollider.gameObject.GetComponentInParent<EmeraldAIColliders>()`

+Your hitBoxes are now children of your EmeraldAISystem so you have to call **GetComponentInParent\<EmeraldAIColliders\>**
+Whichever controller you integrate with, remember conceptually the BoxCollider is no longer on the same level as you EmeralAISystem.
+Your colliders are children so just take that into account.
 Sounds like a lot but it's quick and worth it.

 This implementation allows for direct usage of RASCAL Skinned Mesh Renderer (https://assetstore.unity.com/packages/tools/physics/rascal-skinned-mesh-collider-134833)